Steps to Design JDBC Applications in Java

 - 1521 = port number

 Note: port number and database service name we have to check in the “tnsnames.ora” file

 Creating a Statement object and executing the SQL statement against the Oracle database.

 Note: For the insert, update, and delete operations, the DBMS returns an integer number.
 In the case of INSERT if the record is successfully inserted into the database then DBMS returns 1.
 In the case of UPDATE if the record is successfully updated then it returns the no i.e. updated number of records.
 And in the case of DELETE, it returns 1 if the successful record is deleted else it returns 0.

 Connection Interface in JDBC

-The java.sql.Connection interface represents a session between java application and database.
+The java.sql.Connection interface represents a session between a java application and a database.
 All SQL statements are executed and results are returned within the context of a Connection Object.
 The connection interface is mainly used to create java.sql.statement, java.sql.PreparedStatement and java.sql.CallableStatement objects.